atoav/streamviewer/README.md

 - Optional Markdown based description can be added with instructions how to stream to the page
 - Based on Flask and python3 with minimum external dependecies

+## Scope

+Streamviewer was built to be operated on a small scale, maybe even within the network of a single building (this is why the `free_choice` setting exists).
+So it doesn't aim to replace any social platform built around video streaming, but to be a self-hostable light weight alternative to commercial operators.

 ![](images/stream_page.jpg)